opnfv/apex/docs/release/installation/virtualinstall.rst

 You are now ready to deploy OPNFV!
-``opnfv-deploy`` has virtual deployment capability that includes all of the configuration nessesary to deploy OPNFV with no modifications.
+``opnfv-deploy`` has virtual deployment capability that includes all of the configuration necessary to deploy OPNFV with no modifications.

 If no modifications are made to the included configurations the target environment will deploy with the following architecture: